Transcutaneous Auricular Vagus Nerve Stimulation (tVNS)

+Auricular vagus nerve stimulation is a therapy that affects the autonomic nervous system.
 In the human body autonomic nervous system is related to important vital functions and it is controlled basically by the hypothalamus, a smaller part of our brain.
-The autonomic nervous system is divided into two parts, which are called as sympathetic and parasympathetic, and they control the diameter of pupils, heart rate, contraction of the heart, the diameter of vessels and airways, secretions and sweating, digestion, voiding, defecation, metabolism, reproduction, etc. If stable functional dysfunction occurs in the system; hypertension, obesity, depression, chronic pain, sleep disorders, chronic fatigue, gastrointestinal disorders, immune system-related disorders can be seen.
-The treatment of the functional impairment cures the diseases stated above in addition to epilepsy, addiction problems like disorders.
+The autonomic nervous system is divided into two parts, which are called as sympathetic and parasympathetic, and they control the diameter of pupils, heart rate, contraction of the heart, the diameter of vessels and airways, secretions, and sweating, digestion, voiding, defecation, metabolism, reproduction, etc. If stable functional dysfunction occurs in the system; hypertension, obesity, depression, chronic pain, sleep disorders, chronic fatigue, gastrointestinal disorders, and immune system-related disorders can be seen.
+The treatment of functional impairment cures the diseases stated above in addition to epilepsy, and addiction problems like disorders.

 Nowadays stress (physical and psychological loading of the body) is seen as the primary factor causing a functional disturbance in the autonomic nervous system and frequently activates the sympathetic nervous system in the body to make a ‘’fight or flight’’ response.
 In acute stress, this is a life-saving condition, but when the condition becomes chronic it results in psychosocial and physical disorders.